TheJacksonLaboratory/intro-napari-workshop/napari-workshops/notebooks/interactive_analysis.md

 import numpy as np
 ```

-First let's try and seperate background from foreground using a threhold.
+First let's try and separate background from foreground using a threshold.
 Here we'll use an automatically calculated threshold.

 ```{code-cell} ipython3
 foreground = nuclei_mip >= filters.threshold_li(nuclei_mip)